sirtics/gimmyai/README.md

-# GimmyAI - Your AI Homework Helper
+# GimmyAI - Your AI Learning Companion

-Get instant help with math, science, english, and more.
-Upload images of your problems for detailed explanations.
+Get guided help with math, science, english, and more.
+Upload images of your problems for personalized learning guidance that builds understanding, not shortcuts.

 ## Features

-- 🤖 AI-powered homework assistance
+- AI-powered learning guidance
-- 📝 Support for text, images, PDFs, and documents
+- Support for text, images, PDFs, and documents
-- 🔒 Secure authentication with Firebase
+- Secure authentication with Firebase
-- 💬 Real-time chat interface
+- Real-time chat interface
-- 📱 Responsive design for all devices
+- Responsive design for all devices
-- 🎨 Modern and intuitive UI
+- Modern and intuitive UI
+- Focus on understanding over quick answers
+- Encourages academic persistence

 ## Tech Stack